twilio/wireless-security-camera/models/README.md

 ### 3d-printed case
 This Security Camera Blueprint comes with CAD files designed for this 3D printout.
 You can find the CAD files here.
 Visit [Voodoo Manufacturing](https://voodoomfg.com/) to take advantage of their developer-first API driven 3d-printers to print out the models.
 Use [Sculpteo](http://sculpteo.com/) to print out the acrylic to cover the sides of the Security Camera.

+**Note:** these files are optional and not necessary to construct this Blueprint.

 ### 3d-print out descriptions

 | Filename                             | Description                                                            |